inclooder/opengl-template-cmake/README.md

 ## About

-Basic template for people who would like to try opengl and all goodies (glut, glew, glm).
+Basic template for people who would like to try opengl and all goodies (glfw, glew, glm).

 ## Current status

-* basic setup of glut, glew and glm
+* basic setup of glfw, glew and glm
 * triangle rendering example
 * shader class